A balcony or a patio can be a great place to grow your favorite herbs for food. Here’s all you need to know on How to Make a Balcony Herb Garden!

 Starting a herb garden on a balcony is a great way to have fresh herbs at your fingertips.
 Growing herbs can be easy, and the right planter choice can make all the difference.
 Depending on the size of your balcony, you may want to consider a variety of planter sizes to find what works best for you.

 For year-round herb growth, it’s best to use a herb and salad cloche.
-So, you wonder, what is a cloche?
+So, you may think, what is a cloche?
 It is a glass cover that protects plants from harsh weather conditions, such as frost during winter.
 Not only will the cloche protect your herbs, but it will also help your seedlings develop stronger root systems.
 This way, you can enjoy fresh herbs all year, no matter the weather.
 You can learn more about it here, and if you like, check out our list of mini greenhouse projects here.

 How to Plant Herbs on the Balcony?

 The best way to get herb transplants is from a nearby nursery or a garden center if you don’t have the time to sow them from seeds.
 Care for your plants more in winter to save them from freezing temperatures.
 You can buy a small greenhouse for this or make your own.
-If you live in the warm tropics, you need to care more in scorching summer.
+If you live in the warm tropics, you need to care more during the scorching summer.
 Keep your herbs in the shade and water them more.

 Starting an herb garden on your balcony is a simple and rewarding process.